Every bird-watching guide describes the American Crow as one of the most intelligent birds.

 Spring storms can destroy nests.
 This may cause nest construction to last through June.

-Made of twigs and sticks, lined inside with bark, grass, and moss.
-The nest is about 12 inches in diameter.
+The inside will be lined with bark, grass, and moss horsehair, or fur.
+The nest is about 15 to 16 inches in diameter.

 Crows do not use the nest in winter.
 They will roost or sleep in large numbers in a group of trees.

-Most nest are abandoned after a single use, although a new nest may be built next season in the same tree.
+Most nests are abandoned after a single use, although a new nest may be built in the same tree the following season.

-A typical American Crow nest can be seen in the picture below.
+You can see what a typical American crow's nest looks like in the picture below.

 The female lays 3 to 7 eggs that are bluish-green with brown marks.